petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/index.md

 ---

 Slamby introduces Slamby Service (API).
 Build powerful data management center, store and analyze your data easily.
-This documentation shows you a quick overview about the available API endpoints, technical details and business usage.
+This documentation shows you a quick overview of the available API endpoints, technical details, and business usage.

 With Slamby you can:

 * Store and manage your data easily
 * Get high data security and privacy
 * Use improved data analysis